towardsai/agent-course-notebooks/README.md

 ## Getting Started

 Clone the repository and explore the notebooks at your own pace.
-Whether running them locally or in Colab, these notebooks will guide you step-by-step, enhancing your learning experience.
+Whether running them locally or ideally in Colab, these notebooks will guide you step-by-step, enhancing your learning experience.

+## Why these notebooks?

+They are part of the [Agentic AI Engineering](https://academy.towardsai.net/courses/agent-engineering) course built by Towards AI and Paul Iusztin.
+They do not represent the full course, missing most of the educational content and the project we built during the course.
+Check it out to learn more about building production-ready agentic systems!